pbdeuchler/cb/README.md

-# Claude Bot (CB)
+# Claude Bot

-A distributed service that bridges Slack workspaces with Claude Code sessions, enabling collaborative AI-assisted development directly within Slack channels and threads.
+A small Go service that bridges Slack workspaces with Claude Code sessions, enabling collaborative AI-assisted development directly within Slack channels and threads.

+> [!CAUTION]
+> This repo is _not_ production ready and has many security flaws, use at your own risk

+> [!WARNING]
+> As an experiment repo was entirely made by Claude Code, and partially this bot itself.
+> I restrained myself from doing manual code changes as much as I could,
+> but there were a couple very small edits (lt ~20 chars per edit) here and there.
+> This code should be treated and trusted accordingly.
+> All text below this line (and elsewhere in this repo) is entirely maintained by an LLM.

 ## Features